eric-heiden/pose-estimation/README.md

 # 3D Pose Estimation
 This project features an object recognition pipeline to recognize and localize objects in a scene based on a variety of local features.
-Point clouds are given in the PCL format.
+Point clouds are given in the PCD format.
 By modularizing different techniques for

 * Point cloud manipulation
 * Feature description